legacysurvey/legacysurvey/pages/dr2/files.rst

 photometry that is row-by-row-matched to the SDSS DR12 spectrosopic pipeline file such that the photometric parameters in row "N" of decals-dr2-specObj-dr12.fits matches the spectroscopic parameters in row "N" of specObj-dr12.fits.
-The structure of the DECaLS photometric catalog file is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for specObj-dr12.fits`_.
+The structure of the DECaLS photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for specObj-dr12.fits`_.